acatoire/bipbipzizik/README.md

 ### Start the application
 #### Configure your database
-1. TODO Procedure create configuration foa a new pi application
+1. TODO Procedure create configuration for a new pi application
 - Get your raspberry unique ID (16 numbers ex:0000XXXXXXXXXXXX) with the command ```cat /proc/cpuinfo```
 2. TODO procedure to add new cards